-- · the terms of your request
+- the terms of your request

-- the documents relevant to the request

 - the FOI Act

 - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

-- advice from relevant business areas
+- advice from other Commonwealth Departments

 - the Department's guidance material on the FOI Act

-4 Documents in scope of request
+4 Document in scope of request

-For part 1 of your request the Department has identified one document as falling within the scope of your request.
-This document was in the possession of the Department on 19 December 2017 when your request was received.
+The Department has identified one document as falling within the scope of your request.
+This document was in the possession of the Department on 20 October 2017 when your request was received.